The Division of Narrative Medicine is proud to be a part of these other initiatives taking place on Columbia’s campus:

 Students enrolled in Columbia College or Postbaccalaureate Premedical Program are eligible to participate in a six week long Narrative Medicine workshop series each spring.
 This workshop series introduces students to the framework of Narrative Medicine, while also allowing them to experience its practice first hand.
 An information session is held at the beginning of February.
 Columbia College students interested in applying for participation should contact Dean Curtain or Dean Rigney.
 Post baccalaureate Predmedical Program students should contact Dean Sunshine.

-The Program in Narrative Medicine is a proud supporter of Reflexions, the literary and visual art magazine of the Columbia University Medical Center.
+The Program in Narrative Medicine is a proud supporter of Reflexions, the literary and visual art magazine of the Columbia University Irving Medical Center.
 The magazine features health and non-health themed poetry, fiction, narratives, photography and art.
-Submissions are accepted from CUMC students, faculty and staff.
+Submissions are accepted from CUIMC students, faculty and staff.
 More information can be found on the journal here.